Florence Airport: Development since the 1990s

 Since 9 April 1998, AdF has had a global concession to managing the airport's infrastructure, and it has assumed responsibility for maintenance and development.
+In late 1999, a renovation and expansion of the terminals, aircraft parking areas, and other facilities began.

+In July 2000, AdF made its debut on the stock market, and in 2001, the airport was among the first in Europe to obtain UNI EN ISO 9001/2000 certification for the quality of its services.

 On 5 December 2012, Vueling announced the opening of a base of operations in Florence, with flights to several destinations in Europe.

 Facilities

-In late 1999, a renovation and expansion of the terminals, aircraft parking areas, and other facilities began.
-In July 2000, AdF made its debut on the stock market, and in 2001, the airport was among the first in Europe to obtain UNI EN ISO 9001/2000 certification for the quality of its services.

 Florence Airport has a single runway, and the main taxiway is situated at the end of Runway 5, with an overshoot/holding area at the end of Runway 23.
 As is common at smaller airports, after landing, planes turn around at the end of the runway, then taxi back down to reach the parking area and terminal.
 Because of the close proximity of Monte Morello, planes normally take off from Runway 23, thus forcing aircraft to taxi down the runway again to depart.

 The Polizia di Stato stations police helicopters at the airport.